AbhinavA10/ML-courses/Building-DL-Model-TF/README.md

 ## Comparison against PCA for dimensionality reduction

 The below image shows PCA (left) and Autoencoder (right) applied to the MNIST dataset, for reducing it to 2 dimensions.
-We see the data is more seperable from the autoencoder output
+We see the data is more separable from the autoencoder output

 Data output on MNIST digits: